ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

 ### Use Cases

 Now you can embed this request virtually anywhere.
-You can embed this into your personal website so that when anyone visits it, it will ping you.
-You can embed this into your mobile application to get push notifications whenever a certain event occurs.
+You can embed this into your personal website so that when anyone visits, it will ping you.
+You can embed this into your mobile application to get push notifications whenever a user taps a button.
 The possibilities are endless.
 Make sure you have Slack push notifications enabled on your smartphone :)